-16. The Office of Managed Care (OMC) is responsible for the oversight of the MCPs' provider agreements with ODM.
+- 16. ODM or its designee reserves the right to review and audit the Pharmacy Benefit Manager (PBM) or Pharmacy Benefit Administrator (PBA) agreements between the MCP and a PBM or PBA to ensure the PBM or PBA is fulfilling its contractual obligations.
+The MCP shall be responsible for ensuring that any findings from these audits are corrected within the timeframe specified by ODM. - 17.
+ODM or its designee, at least annually, will conduct a pricing analysis to identify trends in payment to chain pharmacies and non-chain pharmacies, including but not limited to, identifying cost trends and payments to chain pharmacies and non-chain pharmacies. - 18.
+The Office of Managed Care (OMC) is responsible for the oversight of the MCPs' provider agreements with ODM.
 Within the OMC, a specific Contract Administrator (CA) has been assigned to the MCP.
 Unless expressly directed otherwise, the MCP shall first contact its designated CA for questions/assistance related to Medicaid and/or the MCP's program requirements /responsibilities.
-If its CA is not available and the MCP needs immediate assistance, MCP staff should request to speak to a supervisor within the Managed Care Contract Administration Section.
+If its CA is not available and the MCP needs immediate assistance, MCP staff should request to speak to a supervisor within the Bureau of Managed Care Compliance and Oversight.